Karel Slavíček: Early life and studies in the Czech lands

 In 1715 he left Brno for Prague, where he joined Ignaz Kögler.
 Together they went to Lisbon, where they joined with a Jesuit from Portugal.
-On 13 March 1716 they left for China.
+On 13 March 1716, they left for China.
 It took them 170 days to get there, surviving a major storm, during which many of their belongings were damaged.

 In China

 After reaching Macao they acquired local clothes and adopted local haircuts.
-On 3 February 1717 Slavíček was introduced to the Kangxi Emperor in Beijing, who employed him as court musician.
+On 3 February 1717, Slavíček was introduced to the Kangxi Emperor in Beijing, who employed him as a court musician.
 (Slavíček was a Spinet player).

 In 1717 Slavíček made the first precise map of Beijing, putting to use know-how obtained previously while working on the map of Prague.
 At the same time he clarified the latitude of Beijing.

 Slavíček soon became ill and left Beijing in order to recover away from the city.
 Meanwhile, the Kangxi Emperor was succeeded in 1722 by the Yongzheng Emperor, who was much less friendly towards Christians.
-Yongzheng ordered all the Jesuits in China to be accommodated in Beijing: consequently Slavíček had to return there.
+Yongzheng ordered all the Jesuits in China to be accommodated in Beijing: consequently, Slavíček had to return there.

 Slavíček learned the Chinese language rather fast.
-He worked on astronomy and mathematics and compiled a Treatise on Chinese music: however this treatise has not survived.
+He worked on astronomy and mathematics and compiled a Treatise on Chinese music: however, this treatise has not survived.
 Although forced to move back to Beijing, Slavíček did not become isolated.
 Indeed, he was in frequent contact by letter with European scientists, such as Stéphane Souciet and Guillaume de L'Isle.
-Many of the letters have been lost, but those that survive provide insight to Slavíček's life in China, and are now housed in the library of Strahov Monastery.
+Many of the letters have been lost, but those that survive provide insight into Slavíček's life in China, and are now housed in the library of Strahov Monastery.

 Slavíček died after 18 years in China; he was succeeded by another Czech Jesuit, Jan Walter of Bílina.